 * The "central" node, which receives the messages (images scraped from the Social Media) to analyze and is responsible for distributing according to the type of analysis requested by the source.

-The analysis nodes (according to the information to be obtained from each frame): RESNET [objects in the image], DENSECAP [global description of the image and the different parts of it]
+The analysis nodes (according to the information to be obtained from each frame): RESNET [objects in the image], DENSECAP [global description of the image and the different parts of it].
 The "central" node is written in Node.js, and only performs message forwarding functions of both the part of middleware towards deep learning, as well as the part of deep learning towards middleware.
 The RESNET part uses the Torch library to perform all the analysis and is written in LUA.
 For each message it receives, it generates a list of objects that appear in the image, ordering this list according to the preponderance of the same in the scene.
 We always show the 5 first, but this value can be changed to show some more, although in this case it would increase the number of mistakes and errors in the results.

 The DENSECAP network, like RESNET, uses Torch and is written in LUA.
 With it we get descriptions of the scenes.
 This network divides the image into as many pieces as indicated (we usually work with 50) and analyzes the image in a generic way and each one of those (50) sub-images to give a description.